chris2fr/tiddlywiki-bundles/README.md

 To configure, please change the variables in $:/plugins/mannfr/twaap/config.

 For example, to create this plugin, I did an advanced search with the filter "[tag[TiddlyWikiAsAPlugin]]" and then simply exported the results as a plugin.

+## For the future

+I would like to setup a "library source" where the exported plugins could be sent to a library on a public server for update on distributed wikis.

+I would like to be able to commit changed Tiddlers to the source wiki as change sets for merge.

+I would like to version the Wikis through Git on the Plugin server.

+I would like to concur the world.